5 Easy Ways to Build Customer Loyalty and Its Effects on Your Business

 While the use of apps and other platforms are great tools for promoting rewards and incentives to the customers, paper cards are still relevant in this line of marketing.

 Small businesses are inclined to give out paper cards that were punched or marked after their products are purchased.
 Once the customer has filled out the card, they are entitled to redeem a certain reward.

 Have you ever experienced going to your local sandwich store and having the cashier punch or mark a little circle on your card?
 And then they will remind you that after 8 or 9 punches, you get to claim their free sandwich of your choice.

-Does the condition of having to buy 8 items in the reward of a free item worth it?
+Does the condition of having to buy 8 items in order to get the reward of a free item seem worth it?
 Some claim that location, proximity, and foot traffic still have a larger impact on gaining the loyalty of the customers.
 But it sure feels nice to receive a free item at the end of the day.